chrissimpkins/naked-docs/resources.rst

 Issue Reports
 --------------
 Find a bug?
-Let's squash it.
+Let's fix it.
 Please report it on the `GitHub issue tracker`_.

 .. _GitHub: http://github.com/chrissimpkins/naked